• Skip to main content

 For an outdoor activity where you can see this volcano much closer, book a hiking tour to the Izta Popo National Park departing from Puebla City.

-Bonus tip: hungry after visiting the pyramid and the museum and looking for a vegan option?
-Only three blocks away from the museum you’ll find La Colmena, offering delicious plant-based food made from scratch.
-They’re on Calle 14 Oriente, 206
+Bonus tip: hungry after visiting the pyramid and looking for a vegan option?
+Only a few blocks away from the museum you’ll find La Colmena, offering delicious plant-based food made from scratch.
+They’re on Avenida 13 Oriente, 618-local 1

 Visit the Regional Museum of Cholula (Museo Regional de Cholula)